 In adult social care you could be working with a range of people who need care and support, in a wide range of roles.
 This could include people with learning disabilities and/ or autism, physical disabilities, ex-offenders, recovering addicts or older people.

-As an apprentice you’ll work alongside experienced staff to gain valuable work experience.
-You’ll also do training to develop job-specific skills and do an adult social care qualification – you might do this in your workplace or you might attend your local training provider such as a college or university.
+As an apprentice you’ll work alongside experienced staff.
+You'll complete your qualification in the workplace, or you might attend your local training provider such as a college or university.

-Most apprenticeships last between 12 months and two years and are primarily work-based, allowing you to develop practical skills.
+Most apprenticeships last between 12 months and two years and you'll be required to complete an assessment at the end of your apprenticeship.

 Who can become an apprentice?